Reasons for Jaw Bone Loss and Deterioration

 Osteomyelitis is a type of bacterial infection in the bone and bone marrow of the jaw.
 The infection leads to inflammation, which can cause a reduction of blood supply to the bone.
 Treatment for osteomyelitis generally requires antibiotics and removal of the affected bone.
 A bone graft procedure may then be required to restore bone function and growth lost during removal.

 Benign facial tumors, though generally non-threateningly, may grow large and require removal of a portion of the jaw.
 Malignant mouth tumors almost always spread into the jaw, requiring removal of a section of the jaw.
 In both cases, reconstructive bone grafting is usually required to help restore function to the jaw.
 Grafting in patients with malignant tumors may be more challenging because treatment of the cancerous tumor generally requires removal of surrounding soft tissue as well.

 Some conditions or syndromes known as birth defects are characterized by missing portions of the teeth, facial bones, jaw or skull.
-Dr. Wolf may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.
+Drs.
+Wolf or Alsaidi may be able to perform a bone graft procedure to restore bone function and growth where it may be absent.

 When molars are removed from the upper jaw, air pressure from the air cavity in the maxilla (maxillary sinus), causes resorption of the bone that formerly helped the teeth in place.
 As a result, the sinuses become enlarged, a condition called hyperneumatized sinus.

-This condition usually develops over several years, and may result in insufficient bone for the placement of dental implants.
-Dr. Wolf can perform a procedure called a “sinus lift” that can treat enlarged sinuses.
+This condition usually develops over several years and may result in insufficient bone for the placement of dental implants.
+Drs.
+Wolf or Alsaidi can perform a procedure called a “sinus lift” that can treat enlarged sinuses.